jonathanolson/slither/notes/patterns.md

     - Current:
       - getOnlyImpliedSquareBoardRules( 4, 7, { logModulo: 250000 } )
         - THEN EXCLUSIVE HIGHLANDER ON THIS
-      - getImpliedColorSquareBoardRules( 2, 0 )
+      - getImpliedColorSquareBoardRules( 2, 0 ) <--- zomg, we were not making much progress, rerun
-      - getImpliedColorSquareBoardRules( 2, 4 )
+      - getImpliedColorSquareBoardRules( 2, 4 ) <--- zomg, we were not making much progress, rerun
       - getOnlyImpliedSectorSquareBoardRules( 2, 0 )
       - getOnlyImpliedSectorSquareBoardRules( 2, 1 )
     - Future: